ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/preface.md

 Looks interesting?
 Stay tuned to read the upcoming post as soon as it is published.

-> Please note that this book does not cover Data Science & Artificial Intelligence concepts.
+> Please note that this book does not cover data intelligence concepts.

 Consider it as a personal coach to launch your career in DS/AI field who gives you enough exposure to the field so that you can yourself prepare a roadmap of your DS/AI journey.